kabroddie/EEE-199/README.md

 UPDATE: Pumasa na kami!
 (We passed!)

-You can download EEEzGuide on Releases.
+You can download EEEzGuide in Releases _For Demo_.